SECTION 21 NOTICE

 A section 21 notice is used to terminate an assured shorthold tenancy agreement and the landlord is not required to provide any reason for serving such notice.

-The section 21 notice must provide a minimum notice period of 2 months before court action may begin in the event the tenant fails to vacate the premises in accordance with the notice served.
+The section 21 notice must provide a minimum notice period of 2 months following which court proceedings may be initiated the event the tenant fails to vacate the premises in accordance with the notice served.

-There are two types of section 21 notices, section 21 (1) (b) and section 21 (4) (a) though there is not a prescribed form of section 21 notice which essentially combines both types of previous notices into one notice.
+There are two types of section 21 notices, section 21 (1) (b) and section 21 (4) (a) though there is now a prescribed form of section 21 notice (Form 6A) which essentially combines both types of previous notices into one notice.

 By regulation imposed under the Deregulation Act 2015 there are new requirements to meet before a valid section 21 notice may be served albeit such regulations apply to a tenancy commencing on or after 1 October 2015.
 Such regulation also confirms that from 3 years beginning on 1 October 2015 the new requirements will apply to all tenancy’s whether they started before, on or after 1 October 2015.